EnterpriseDB/barman/doc/barman.5.d/50-last_backup_maximum_age.md

     If empty (default), latest backup is always considered valid.
     Syntax for this option is: "i (DAYS | WEEKS | MONTHS)" where i is an integer greater than zero, representing the number of days | weeks | months of the time frame.

-Global/Server.
+    Scope: Global/Server/Model.